-Affiliates of Credit Suisse Securities (USA) LLC, an underwriter in this offering, own approximately % of our common stock as of (calculated without giving effect to this offering or the conversion of any shares of preferred stock into common stock), 98.1% of our Series A preferred stock, 89.8% of our Series B preferred stock, 100% of our Series C preferred stock, 80.9% of our Series D preferred stock, 100% of our Series E preferred stock, 13.4% of our Series AA preferred stock, 30.0% of our Series BB preferred stock and 15.4% of our Series CC preferred stock.
-In connection with this offering, all of the shares of preferred stock held by affiliates of Credit Suisse Securities (USA) LLC will be converted into a total of shares of our common stock.
-We will also pay to affiliates of Credit Suisse Securities (USA) LLC million from the proceeds of this offering, the concurrent private placement and borrowings under our new term loan (or % of the total proceeds of such financings) in satisfaction of the amounts due upon the conversion into common stock of their holdings of our Series A, B, C, D and E preferred stock (including accrued dividends, and assuming the offering is completed on 2006).
+Affiliates of Credit Suisse Securities (USA) LLC, an underwriter in this offering, own approximately 62.9% of our common stock as of July 31, 2006 (calculated without giving effect to this offering or the conversion of any shares of preferred stock into common stock), 98.1% of our Series A preferred stock, 89.8% of our Series B preferred stock, 100% of our Series C preferred stock, 80.9% of our Series D preferred stock, 100% of our Series E preferred stock, 13.4% of our Series AA preferred stock, 30.0% of our Series BB preferred stock and 15.4% of our Series CC preferred stock.
+In connection with this offering, all of the shares of preferred stock held by affiliates of Credit Suisse Securities (USA) LLC will be converted into a total of 7,736,702 shares of our common stock.
+We will also pay to affiliates of Credit Suisse Securities (USA) LLC \$98.1 million from the net proceeds of this offering, the concurrent private placement, borrowings under our new term loan and cash from our existing cash and cash equivalents balance in satisfaction of the amounts due upon the conversion into common stock of their holdings of our Series A, B, C, D and E preferred stock (including accrued dividends).
 See "Principal and Selling Stockholders" and "Certain Relationships and Related Party Transactions" for a more complete description of those affiliates' ownership of our capital stock.

 In addition, certain affiliates of Credit Suisse Securities (USA) LLC are selling stockholders in this offering.
-Those affiliates of Credit Suisse Securities (USA) LLC will sell an aggregate of shares (or shares if the underwriters exercise their over-allotment option in full) in this offering and will receive aggregate sale proceeds of \$ million, or \$ million if the underwriters exercise their over-allotment option in full (in each case, based on an offering price of \$ per share, the midpoint of the estimated price range shown on the cover page of this prospectus), less underwriting discounts and commissions.
-Upon completion of the offering and related transactions, affiliates of Credit Suisse Securities (USA) LLC will own approximately % of our common stock (or approximately % of our common stock if the underwriters exercise their over-allotment option in full).
+Those affiliates of Credit Suisse Securities (USA) LLC will sell an aggregate of 3,295,516 shares (or 4,962,183 shares if the underwriters exercise their over-allotment option in full) in this offering and will receive aggregate sale proceeds of \$44.4 million, or \$66.9 million if the underwriters exercise their over-allotment option in full, less underwriting discounts and commissions.
+Upon completion of the offering and related transactions, affiliates of Credit Suisse Securities (USA) LLC will own approximately 39.9% of our common stock (or approximately 35.9% of our common stock if the underwriters exercise their over-allotment option in full).
 See "Principal and Selling Stockholders."

 These affiliations present a conflict of interest because Credit Suisse Securities (USA) LLC has an interest in the successful completion of this offering beyond its interest as an underwriter in this offering.
 The conflict of interest arises due to the interests of its affiliates in this offering both as selling stockholders and recipients of proceeds of the offering by CommVault.
 This offering therefore is being made using a "qualified independent underwriter" in compliance with the applicable provisions of Rule 2720 of the Conduct Rules of the National Association of Securities Dealers, Inc., which are intended to address potential conflicts of interest involving underwriters.
+See "Underwriting" for a more Rule 2720 of the Conduct Rules of the National Association of Securities Dealers, Inc., which are intended to address potential conflicts of interest involving underwriters.
 See "Underwriting" for a more detailed description of the independent underwriting procedures that are being used in connection with the offering.